 Oscar Mayer moved their operations across the state line in Madison in 1919 despite Chicago’s meat-packing prowess and transportation bonafides.
 (Traitors!)
 For a long time you could only sort of claim that Oscar Mayer was a Chicago brand.
 These days, thanks to a series of buyouts and mergers, Oscar Mayer is back in sweet home Chicago.

 The brand is part of the Kraft Heinz conglomerate, which is headquartered in the Aon Center right in downtown Chicago.
+You can join our Architecture Tour for Design Lovers to learn more about their HQ.
 Oscar Mayer has come a long way from the grime of the old stock yards to the soaring offices of a skyscraper.
 Yet I’d wager there’s quite a few Chicago companies that have made similar journeys.
 Their relocation to downtown Chicago from the suburbs is just the latest example of Oscar Mayer exemplifying the big trends in Chicago business.

 – Alex Bean, Content Manager and Tour Guide